-For a fixed support $I$, the Matrix Bernstein inequality~\cite{tr12} applied to the random matrices $A_I \transp A_I - \mathbb{I}$ yields \begin{lemma}[Lemma 2.1 \cite{candes11}, Lemma C.1 \cite{pierre15}] Let $I$ be a fixed support of cardinality $S$ and let $A$ depend on the draw of the $j_{\ell}$.
-Then for all $t \geq 0$, we have
+which leads to $\sigma^2 = \sum_{k =1 }^m \E[ x_k^2] \leq \kappa$.
+An application of the Bernstein inequality together with a union bound over all pairs $i,j$ yields the result. \end{proof} In the next step we want to bound the largest $\ell_2$-norm of the matrix $H \weightsp$, i.e. we want to bound $\|H \weightsp \|_{\infty,2}$.
+To that end we are going to apply the vector Bernstein inequality~\cite{MINSKER2017111} together with a union bound.
+Concretely we have \begin{lemma} Let $I$ be a fixed support of cardinality $S$ and let $A$ depend on the draw of the $j_{\ell}$.
+Then for all $t>0$, we have